 Why did I at age 12 have to ask the pastor how to "love God and love your neighbor as yourself" if I didn't love myself?
 Basically the answer I got was that not loving myself was a demonstration of proper humility and an appropriate understanding of my essential worthlessness so I actually should love my neighbor better than myself.
 What kind of bullshit answer is that to give a kid?
 Hmm, the Bible doesn't support the way we've taught this child to believe so instead of changing our teaching when she calls us on it, let's just REWRITE scripture.

-And now huge movements within the SBC, the largest denomination in the US, are doing the exact same thing.
+And now huge movements within the SBC, the largest denomination in the US, are doing this exact thing.
 Really, this shouldn't surprise me, I'm sure it has been going on for millenia.
 The powerful always get to rewrite the history (and all our scripture is historical right?
 More hmmm…).

 So I don't think I've really missed anything by staying out of the church scene for nearly two decades.
 Same song, second verse, a little bit louder, a little bit worse.